txt/se21/docs/hw4.md

 - Submit the consistent result to Moodle.

 ## What to do
 1. We will assign you a package and your partner!
-Please go to assigning sheet (Announce later) and find your working package and your partner for HW4.
+Please go to assigning sheet (https://docs.google.com/spreadsheets/d/1Et5kzG3sfRMM3InX7aCjn1NLrnrrFfxwHT4QJ-1HGMw/edit#gid=0) and find your working package and your partner for HW4.

 2. In the same repo as HW2 and HW3, please grab your package from the [todo list](https://github.com/bhermann/DoR/tree/main/workflow/todo)